-11044/ 1.
-Housing 2.
+1. Housing 2.
 Health 3.
 Heritage 4.
 Crime 5.
 Social 6.
 Biodiversity and Green Infrastructure 7.
 Environment and Landscape 8.
 Natural Resources and Flooding 9.
 Waste 10.
 Energy and Climate Change 11.
 Transport 12.
 Employment 13.
 Innovation 14.
-Economic Structure Option A - include a policy + + ++ + ++ + ++ + + Option B - no policy (No Part 2 local plan policy) - - - - - - -
+Economic Structure Option A - include a policy + + + ++ + ++ + + Option B - no policy (No Part 2 local plan policy) - - - - - -

-- 9.24 The allocation policy option has a major positive effect on the housing objective and many minor positive effects, with many minor negative effects. - 9.25 Through the local plan process, it has been decided to include an allocation policy for a Centre of Neighbourhood Importance at Chilwell Road/High Road promoting main town centre uses including in upper floors of buildings and residential use.
+- 9.24 The policy has a significantly positive effect on the housing objective due to the protection for residential units at ground floor level, as well as positive effects on most other objectives including the social and transport objectives. - 9.25 Through the local plan process, it has been decided to include an allocation policy for a Centre of Neighbourhood Importance at Chilwell Road/High Road promoting main town centre uses including in upper floors of buildings and residential use.